 - The current wording of the Oath of Nomination requests the nominee to declare their support for the current principles and institutions of the political form of government in Canada.
-As trade unionists, we struggle everyday to expose the undemocratic nature of the current forms of government, including the first-past-the-post election system and the corrupt and scandalous practices of parties and politicians that undermine basic democratic principles; - Implicitly, the current statement is pledging support for the present economic system, which is anti-worker, exploits our labour and is the basis on which the rich and powerful maintain their power over the working class; - Further, given government complicity in continued and systemic oppression of Aboriginal nations, it would be impossible for CUPE Aboriginal workers and anyone who supports their struggle to testify to this oath; - An injury to one is an injury to all.
+As trade unionists, we struggle everyday to expose the undemocratic nature of the current forms of government, including the first-past-the-post election system and the corrupt and scandalous practices of parties and politicians that undermine basic democratic principles; - Implicitly, the current statement is pledging support for the present economic system that is anti-worker, exploits our labour, and is the basis on which the rich and powerful maintain their power over the working class; - Further, given government complicity in continued and systemic oppression of Aboriginal nations, it would be impossible for CUPE Aboriginal workers and anyone who supports their struggle to testify to this oath;

+• An injury to one is an injury to all.

-Committee Recommendation: X Concurrence □Non-concurrence Convention Decision: □Carried □Defeated □Referred CONSTITUTIONAL AMENDMENT #C12 SUBMITTED BY LOCAL 3902, 3907, 4400, CUPF TORONTO DISTRICT COUNCIL
+SUBMITTED BY LOCAL 3902, 3907, 4400, CUPE TORONTO DISTRICT COUNCIL